Brewnetic/CS122-Final-Group-Project-Guides/StarterPack2-Deliverables.md

 **Example:**

 > "QuickStock is a Java desktop app that solves this.
 Add products once with a reorder threshold.
 Update quantities as you sell.
 The app automatically alerts you when stock falls below threshold.
 You get monthly reports.
-That's it—three core features that actually solve the problem.
+That's it — three core features that actually solve the problem.
 Price: $25 one-time."

 ### 4. DEMO (1-2 minutes)